State Frequency Estimation for Anomaly Detection: Introduction

-SEQUENT then runs each trace observed at test time on the learned model and computes the set of states visited by the trace together with their corresponding visit frequency.
-SEQUENT compares the visit frequencies to the expected frequencies observed at train time and raises an alarm whenever a type of behavior occurs more frequently than expected.
+SEQUENT then runs each trace observed at test time through the learned model and computes the set of states visited by the trace.
+It uses the computed sets to update the visit frequency of each state in the model.
+SEQUENT compares the visit frequencies to the expected frequencies observed during training and raises an alarm whenever a behavior occurs more frequently than expected.

-A well-known challenge faced by many security analysts in their daily routine is the large volume of alerts raised by the anomaly detection system (ADS)~\cite{nadeem2022_alert,lanvin2023_towards,bushra2022_99false}, turning the inspection of alerts to a labor-intensive task.
-The sheer volume of alerts makes it difficult for analysts to prioritize which anomalies to inspect first.
+Another well-known challenge faced by many security analysts in their daily routine is the large volume of alerts raised by the anomaly detection system (ADS)~\cite{nadeem2022_alert,lanvin2023_towards,bushra2022_99false}.
+The sheer volume of alerts makes it difficult for analysts to prioritize which anomalies to inspect first, turning the inspection of alerts into a labor-intensive task.
 SEQUENT addresses this issue by computing root causes (state identifiers) for each detected anomaly, which allows grouping and ranking of anomalies (e.g., using the frequency of a root cause).
-Additionally, SEQUENT establishes links between the root causes and their corresponding NetFlows.
+Additionally, SEQUENT establishes links between the root causes and their corresponding flows.
 The aim is to provide analysts with concrete instances of anomalous behavior, enabling a quick and in-depth analysis of anomalies.

 We empirically demonstrate SEQUENT's effectiveness in the task of detecting various types of network anomalies using three publicly available NetFlow datasets~\cite{assuremoss_dataset, Garcia2014_an_empirical, Macia-Fernandez2018_ugr}.
 Our experiment results demonstrate that SEQUENT is highly effective in the detection of network anomalies, outperforming existing state-of-the-art unsupervised methods.
 The main contributions of this paper are summarized as: